 In 2012, Shane Schmeichel became CoSA’s Director, and Assistant Principal at Coronado High School.
 Schmeichel relocated to San Diego from Minneapolis, MN, where he created specialty educational programs for Minnesota’s fourth-largest school district that cultivated a connection between the arts and all other subject areas.
 Schmeichel’s strategy is a multi-faceted approach to learning, developing programs that integrate the arts with standard subjects – making learning more meaningful and applicable to real life.

-We invite you to “friend” Coronado School of the Arts on Facebook.
-Keep in touch with us—our students, faculty, alumni, performances, exhibits, fundraising events, everything that make CoSA the bridge to creativity!
+We invite you to “Like” Coronado School of the Arts on Facebook.
+Keep in touch with us—our students, faculty, alumni, performances, exhibits, fundraising events, everything that makes CoSA the bridge to creativity!

 Request Performances or Services from CoSA Students ›

 Summer Intensives July 2021 ›